Kraven The Hunter Trailer and retconning popular characters

 Kraven The Hunter Animal Lover

-According to Variety, the upcoming Kraven the Hunter film by Sony has a very different take on our big game hunter.
-Star Aaron Taylor Thomas said the character is
+According to Variety, the newly released Kraven the Hunter film by Sony has a very different take on our big game hunter.
+Star Aaron Taylor Thomas said the character is:

 “not an alien, or a wizard.
 He’s just a hunter, a human with conviction.
 An animal lover and a protector of the natural world.
 He’s a very, very cool character.”

 I am pretty sure that entire sentence contradicts itself at every turn.
 How can someone be a hunter, an animal lover, and also a protector of the natural world?
 Doesn’t being a hunter negate the following two descriptions?
-The upcoming Kraven film will follow Sony’s apparent mandate that all popular Spider-Man villains must become a hero.
-I can only assume this is a reaction to having the license for these characters, the success of DC Comics’ Joker solo film, and Marvel’s success with their Spider-man films.
+The upcoming Kraven film will follow Sony’s apparent mandate that all popular Spider-Man villains (and Morbius) must become a hero or protagonist.
+I can only assume this is a reaction to having the license for these characters, the success of DC Comics’ Joker first film, and Marvel’s continued success with their Spider-man films.

 Kraven in name alone

-So who are the movies for exactly?
+Who are these Spider-Man villain movies for exactly?
 If you decide to use iconic comic book characters, I would assume you are trying to entice comic book enthusiasts.
-My wife has no idea who Kraven The Hunte is, nor would she take a second look at a movie starring the character.
-This must be targeting nerds like me, correct?
-If this is accurate, why is Sony doing this to us?
-Who continues to greenlight these strange departures from characters we love?
+My wife has no idea who Kraven The Hunte is, nor would she watch a movie starring the character.
+This must be targeting nerds like me.
+Right?
+If so, why is Sony delivering these versions of known characters?
+Who continues to greenlight these strange departures from established characters?
 If you want to make a film about a conservationist who does terrible things to stop worse people, why not create a new character?
-Retconning Kraven into that role seems disingenuous and draws ire from the intended audience.
+Retconning Kraven into that role seems disingenuous and draws ire from the (presumed) intended audience.

-Venom caught a lucky break at the box office by tapping into the RomCom market that didn’t know they wanted a Venom film.
-And that’s great, but the rest of us who grew up with the monstrous, slimy Venom terrorizing Spider-Man left the theater disappointed.
+Venom caught a lucky break at the box office by tapping into the RomCom market that didn’t know they wanted a Venom/Eddie Brock love story.
+That’s great.
+The rest of us who grew up with the monstrous, violent, antagonistic Venom terrorizing Spider-Man left the theater disappointed.
 Morbius showed up next and appealed to no one for a myriad of reasons.
 It was not well met and memed back into theaters where it bombed again.
 To top it off, they dragged poor Michael Keaton into that mess and made Vulture look confused and silly.
 Now we as fans must endure another reimagined version of a classic character that, honestly, no one wanted.
+I don’t have any first hand information on Madame Webb, but that trainwreck is well documented on the internet by much better writers than me.

 What I’m Kraven

-I hope the movie is good, I really do.
+It doesn’t sound like the movie is any good.
 Every bad comic book adaptation makes it harder to greenlight good ones.
 I wish no ill will on Sony’s Anti-hero multiverse.
 I’m confounded about who they are trying to appeal to, however.
 I thought it was me, but they were waving at someone behind me, and now I feel stupid.